Brucexiong414/swe_project/README.md

 After we finished coding, we begin our testing.
 We use two kinds of testing strategy, the unit test and the integrated test.
 Through unit testing, we can exam whether one particular function's input and output are expected and through integrated test we know if the application meet our expectation in practice and systematically uncover the error associated with the interface.
 By combing these two testings, we can make sure our application works in unity.

+# Risk Mitigation

+1. We divide our development to small steps and fix problems and learn from progress as we go.
+In the meantime, we can redefine the direction of our project and learn from the project.
+We avoid locking into a process and building wrong application based on wrong assumption this way.

+2. Our development team will identify first the technical challenge, and some viability or uncertainty before start coding the application.
+So we can verify early on that those technical challenges are solvable and reduce the risk of large failure late in the project, which will cost much more.

+3. We will have our team meeting on a weekly basis to ensure communication is happening and everyone has clear expectation of what to build.
+4. In order to prevent the application from working in practice, we will test with a handful of users so that we can gain some insights  into the application's usability problem.
+We can exam if our user interface is well designed and if one feature is necessary or not.

+# Estimation Refinement

+1. Perform time bounded experiment to understand how many tasks we can perform and how we can improve the estimation.
+2. We will make our schedule relative.
+If one phase is delayed, it is easier to adjust the schedule of other phases.
+3. Set our delivery deadline to be three days before the actual deadline to accommodate unexpected changes or problems.
+4. We will make our application sustainable by having our team members focus on the quality and reliability of the software.
+Moreover, we will be committed to collecting the feedback from the our users and continuously improving the application and the way they work together.